haxmeister/e-go/doc/ego.1.rst

   Ego configuration module to allow changing ``/etc/ego.conf`` from the command-line.
 See ego-config(8).

 You can invoke the relevant module by using the calling convention ``ego module [arg1...]``.
-For example, to view the Funtoo Linux Installation Guide, type ``ego doc Install | less``.
+For example, to view the LiGurOS Linux Installation Guide, type ``ego doc Install | less``.
 Alternatively, you can use the module shortcut if one exists, such as ``edoc install | less``.

 ENVIRONMENT VARIABLES